SkinsRestorer/SkinSystem/README.md

 ![alt text](https://i.imgur.com/pjuawRU.jpg "banner")
 # [The SkinSystem](https://github.com/riflowth/SkinSystem) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
-The **SkinSystem** for make minecraft's server can change their player skin with custom skin.
+The **SkinSystem** develope for minecraft's server can change their player skin with custom skin.

 ## Introduction
-This plugin should make it for cracked players and some minecraft server's owner more at ease to find there *OWN CUSTOM SKIN* without having to search for it they can upload it to the website and have it applyed instantly
+This plugin should make it for cracked players and some minecraft server's owner more at ease to find there *OWN CUSTOM SKIN* without having to search for it they can upload it to the website and have it applied instantly

 ## How it work ?
 The main keys of this system are [SkinRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) and [MineSkin](https://mineskin.org/).
 First! this system needs to send skin image to the `MineSkin` and then they send back `value` and `signature` of the uploaded skin that's have registered from mojang.
 Second! we use `SkinRestorer` to assign `value` and `signature` of the skin that user has been uploaded and then BOOM!! player skin has change!